-Development Plan.
-Central Housing Market Area ABONC003 Land opposite Memorial Hall, Bonchester Bridge The contributor (SEPA) has requested that waste water treatment issues and water resilience measures be considered for this housing site.
-(357) Include reference to the requirement for resilience measures and other aspects of the water environment in site information and any subsequent development briefs.
+N I The contributor (SEPA) has requested that waste water treatment issues and water resilience measures be considered for these two housing sites.
+(357) outcome of the SESplan Examination, which is anticipated in Spring 2013.
+It will then be included in the report to Council on the overall content of the Proposed LDP.
+Include reference to the requirement for resilience measures and other aspects of the water environment in site information and any subsequent development briefs.
 Site requirements will be applied through policy framework to permit development only if any identified risk can be adequately mitigated.
 As the Local Development Plan (LDP) is required to conform to the SESplan Strategic Development Plan, the finalisation of the housing supply within the Proposed LDP should await the outcome of the SESplan Examination, which is anticipated in Spring 2013.
 Confirmation or otherwise of the allocation of these sites will then be included in the report to Council on the overall content of the Proposed LDP.
 Site requirements will be applied to ensure that potential developers are made aware of water issues and requirements.
-The final decision in relation to the allocation of these sites should be presented as part of the report on the Proposed Local Development Plan in Spring 2013 AGALA027 Extension of Birks Avenue, Galashiels The contributor supporting this site wants to see it upgraded to a preferred site in the plan.
-The site can accommodate 20-24 units and can be commenced promptly.
-(177) A number of contributors has objected to the site and the main issues are: • The site is not contained within natural boundaries (331, 211) • Negative effect on views out of Eildon and Leaderfoot NSA (211) • Prominent development (238) The site is steep and visible, so development would be limited to the lower parts and creation of woodland would be required on the steeper parts of the site to create an acceptable site.
-Layout and design would need to be very carefully considered to minimise It is recommended that the Council agree to allocate this site within the Proposed Local Development Plan.
+The final decision in relation to the allocation of these sites should be presented as part of the report on the Proposed Local Development Plan in Spring 2013. nershot i ase 1), i so c The contributor acknowledges that the site is identified as acceptable within the SEA and notes the site is prime agricultural land and careful integration with the existing settlement would be required.
+The contributor also notes the site's relationship with the Comments noted.
+The landowner is promoting the site who has a relationship with the racecourse.
+It is recommended that the Council agree that the final decision in relation to this site should be presented as AKELS021 racecourse would require to be addressed. part of the report